SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 after the value of a constant is set, it cannot be changed.
-That said, if a constant is initialized with a class object, the object itself may change, but the binding between the constant name and the object it refers to may not.
+That said, if a constant is initialized with a class object, the object itself may change, but the binding between the constant name and the object it refers to can't.

 When a constant is declared at global scope, it must be initialized with a value.
-When a constant declaration occurs in the context of a class, structure, or protocol declaration, it is considered a constant named property, as described in :ref:`ClassesAndStructures_StoredProperties`.
+When a constant declaration occurs in the context of a class, structure, or protocol declaration, it is considered a :newTerm:`constant named property`.
 Constant declarations are not computed properties and therefore do not have getters or setters.